Find a property

 Hattie Young, an Associate at Knight Frank, resides within the South Downs National Park, the most populous of the National Parks and the newest, having officially come into being in 2010.
 “It’s a privilege living somewhere that people recognise is a lovely place to be, and having the countryside right on my doorstep,” she says.
 “I can go for a walk before work and not put any music on, and instead totally immerse myself in nature.”

 Despite National Parks covering 10.97% of the area in England and Wales, only 0.67% of the general population (almost 400,000 people) live within their boundaries, according to the last Census in 2021.
-For those seeking the peace and tranquility of a rural lifestyle, Young notes that demand for properties within these areas are high and they command a significant premium.
+For those seeking the peace and tranquillity of a rural lifestyle, Young notes that demand for properties within these areas are high and they command a significant premium.
 “One of the biggest draws of being in a National Park is the uninterrupted views, and this is really what buyers are looking for,” she shares.
 “It’s not a guarantee, but the focus on preserving the landscape also means you are more protected from building work happening near you.”

 While National Park residents tend to be older than elsewhere, she has also increasingly seen Londoners with young families move in search of a quieter life - particularly in regions such as the South Downs with swift train links to the capital.
 Depending on which area you choose you can enjoy a truly rural retreat or a more connected lifestyle, along with a thriving culture of traditional pubs, tearooms and restaurants bolstered by the tourism trade.